Goggia leads Italian 1-2 in WCup super-G, Shiffrin 3rd - WHIZ News

-ST. MORITZ, Switerland (AP) — She can joke now about the accident that sent her car into a twisting fall off a mountain road and left it balancing on top of a van as if parked there by choice.

-On Saturday, Sofia Goggia won her first World Cup ski race since walking away uninjured from the incident in her native Italy.
+On Saturday, Sofia Goggia won her first World Cup ski race since walking away uninjured from the incident in her native Italy eight months ago.

 “I am more famous for this car accident, better than Olympic gold,” quipped the 2018 Pyeongchang Games downhill champion.